 - Have a morning power hour – I do this daily.
 I use my hour for prayer, gratitude, visualisation, meditation, journaling, breath work, exercise.
 Giving yourself ‘noise free’ space before the rest of the family are up, is one of the kindest things you can do for yourself.
 Utilise the time as you see fit.
 Some people put more time into their night time routine.
 Do what works for you.

 - Allow yourself to do something you love - Yes it is Ramdan and your focus should be spiritual development but if you only focus on that, you may find that your burn our pretty quickly.
 There is no harm in doing something you enjoy.
 I love to read and I take time out to just lie down and have a read during the day.

 - Get enough sleep - With Sehri and Iftar being so far apart, it is essential that you are getting the rest that your body needs so you feel your best.

-- Practice good self-care – You will love yourself more, when you take better care of your basic needs.
+- Practice good self-care - You will love yourself more, when you take better care of your basic needs.
 Self love is self discipline.
 People who love themselves nourish themselves daily through eating wholesome food, exercising, sleeping well, taking time for themselves and healthy social interactions.

 - Practice self compassion - Do what you can, accept where you are and know that you are in the loving embrace of the MOST merciful and he wants what is best for you.
 Ignore your inner critic and be compassionate towards yourself.
 You are doing your very best.